Saturday 30 December 2017

 I wish I'd read that quote by author Elena Ferrante before beginning My Brilliant Friend.

 It starts, as so many books do now, at some unspecified point in the future.
-A mystery is posed and the reader is drawn into the story in the hope of finding a resolution at the end of it.
-Most of my disappointment with My Brilliant Friend stems from the failure to resolve the mystery once the end is reached.
+A mystery is posed.
+Raffaella Cerullo, aka Lina, aka Lila, has disappered.
+Her friend Elena says, "It's been at least three decades since she told me that she wanted to disappear without leaving a trace".
+The reader is drawn into the story in the hope of finding a resolution at the end of it.
+Most of my disappointment with My Brilliant Friend stems from the failure to resolve this mystery once the end is reached.
 And it's important, I think, to know this beforehand.

 Initially, I just didn't connect with Charles Pooter, the Nobody who records his day-to-day life and thoughts.
 Intellectually, I can see that Pooter is a funny character, pompous, old-fashioned and overly deferential to those he sees as his superiors.
 But I never properly laughed at his domestic and social misfortune, his groan-worthy puns and the antics of his small group of friends.
 The only character I really liked was Lupin, Pooter's modern, individualistic son.